Updated May 30, 2023

 For the 366 steep, confined steps that lead to the canopy of the Belfry of Bruges, climbers must be in high physical condition.
 Great city views await anyone who successfully ascends this significant emblem of Bruges.

-The medieval bell tower was constructed around 1240 when Bruges was a significant player in the textile industry.
-After being destroyed by fire, it took 40 years to reconstruct.
+The construction of the medieval bell tower took place around 1240 when Bruges was a significant player in the textile industry.
+After a fire destroyed it, it took 40 years to reconstruct.
 Subsequent centuries saw additional fires.
 Even today, bells still clang from the tower.

 Any visitor in Belgium must visit the capital city, Brussels, which is home to the residence of the Belgian Royal Family and the European Union’s headquarters.
 The Grand Place, the main square in Old Town, is where visitors may locate it (Grote Markt).
 This place is where the city’s numerous medieval Guild Houses and the towering Brussels Town Hall (Hôtel de Ville de Bruxelles) are located (Gildehuizeb).